E-CAM/E-CAM-Library/Classical-MD-Modules/modules/MSJuly2019_minDist2segments_KKT/readme.rst

     into YYYY process, which in turn should allow ZZZZ to be simulated.
 If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

-The minDist2segments_KKT module returns the minimal distance between two segments.
+The minDist2segments_KKT module returns the minimal distance between two `line segments <https://en.wikipedia.org/wiki/Line_segment>`_.
-It uses the Karush-Kuhn-Tucker conditions for the minimization under constraints.
+It uses the Karush-Kuhn-Tucker conditions `(KKT) <https://en.wikipedia.org/wiki/Karush%E2%80%93Kuhn%E2%80%93Tucker_conditions>`_ for the minimization under constraints.

 ..
 The E-CAM library is purely a set of documentation that describes software development efforts related to the project.
     A *module* for E-CAM is the documentation of the single development of effort associated to the project.
 In that sense, a